omkarssinha/Java-Concept-illustrator/readme.txt

 2) Improves speed by Creates read-only values
 3) Child class can't modify value
 Final methods cannot be define in child
-Final class cannot have chlid class
+Final class cannot have child class

 - Static variables/Attributes Use Cases
 1) Object counter: Count no of things in class across all objects